dcchambers/learn-git/README.md

 #### Windows

+* Download [Git for Windows](https://git-scm.com/download/win).
+This also incude Git-Bash - a command line tool for working with Git and unleashing its full power.
+  * :heavy_exclamation_mark: If you are using the [GitHub Desktop App](https://desktop.github.com/) - you don't actually need to install Git manually - but I would still recommend it to learn the command line tools.

 ### Add SSH Key to GitHub.
 * There are two ways to use git with a remote repository host - git-over-ssh and git-over-http(s).
 When you clone a repo from GitHub, you can normally choose